highbyte/dotnet-6502/docs/host-apps/avalonia/automation.md

 The Apple II menu contributes the Download & Run section (curated downloadable programs), the Load/Save section (Applesoft Basic and DOS 3.3 binary files, loading files from .dsk images, plus example programs) and the Configuration section — which is the route to the ROM settings dialog.
-There is deliberately no "attach disk image" function: .dsk images are a file source only, and the attach concept is reserved for future Disk II emulation.
+It also contributes the Disk drive section, which inserts a .dsk image in the emulated Disk II and boots from it — distinct from the Load/Save section, where .dsk images are only a file source for injecting a program into RAM.

 In addition to the menu shortcut above, the running Apple II emulator itself handles **Ctrl+F12** as CTRL-RESET (warm reset through the reset vector).
 It is emulator keyboard